Roida Rzayeva

-Roida Rzayeva — (Azerbaijani: Roida Oqtay qızı Rzayeva; born on February 3, 1979, Baku, Azerbaijan Republic) is an Azerbaijani philosopher, Orientalist, Doctor of Science in Philosophy (D.Sc.), and professor.
+Roida Rzayeva — (Azerbaijani: Roida Oqtay qızı Rzayeva; born on 3 February 1979, Baku, Azerbaijan Republic) is an Azerbaijani philosopher, Orientalist, Doctor of Science in Philosophy (D.Sc.), and professor.

 Life and education

 Roida Oktay gizi Rzayeva was born in 1979 in Baku.
 In 1996, she finished high school with the awards of honor.
 In 2000, Rzayeva graduated from the Turkish Department of Oriental Studies Faculty in Baku State University with the bachelor honors diploma.
 In 2002, she acquired master honors diploma from the same department.
 From 2001 to 2010, she worked as a simultaneous interpreter in conferences and events at state and international levels.
 In 2004, Rzayeva had a training in the Embassy of the Republic of Turkey in Azerbaijan.

+In 2026, Roida Rzayeva successfully completed a special two-part (‘Exercising Leadership: Foundational Principles’ (completed in 2025) and ‘Rhetoric: The Art of Persuasive Writing and Public Speaking’) programme entitled “Leadership and Communication”, organised by the Harvard Kennedy School of Government, and received a professional certificate from Harvard University.